mathias-ws/norges-bank-programmeringsoppgaver/README.md

 # Task 1
 The task 1 takes a path of a folder that contains at least one csv file and a txt file.
-Furthermore, it opens the txt file and compares it lines with the lines in the csv file(s).
+Furthermore, it opens the txt file and compares its lines with the lines in the csv file(s).
 When it gets a match, it returns the csv file name and the line of where the function got a match.